camiloms10/camiloms10/README.md

 ## Hi there 👋

-- 🔭 I’m currently working as a Lead Demand Planner in Jüsto
+- 🔭 I’m currently working as a BI Specialist in Brillio
 - 🌱 I’m currently extending my knowledge in Python (Next objective: Data Science)
 - 👯 I’m looking to collaborate on data analytics projects and insights
 - 💬 Ask me about sports, analytics, movies, anything else